centaur54dev/ConnDuino_EEPROM/README.md

 # ConnDuino_EEPROM
-EEPROM(I2C) library for read/write objects, arrays, strings and fonts
+EEPROM(I2C) library for Arduino to read/write objects, arrays, strings and fonts

 INSTALLATION
 ------------
 To download, click the DOWNLOAD ZIP button, uncompress and rename the uncompressed folder to "ConnD_EEPROM".
 Place the "ConnD_EEPROM" library folder to your arduino environment "<sketch folder>/libraries" subfolder.
-You can see, and even change, yours, in the IDE under the menu File>Preferences.
+You can see, and even change yours, in the IDE under the menu File>Preferences.
 You may need to create the libraries subfolder if this is your first library.
 Restart the IDE.

 HOW TO USE
 ------------